Section 2.5: Theories of Punishment

 As unpopular as rational choice theories may be with particular schools of modern academic criminology, they are critically important to understanding how the criminal justice system works.
 This is because nearly the entire criminal justice system is based on rational choice theory.
 The idea that people commit crimes because they decide to do so is the very foundation of criminal law in the United States.
 In fact, the intent element must be proven beyond a reasonable doubt in almost every felony known to American criminal law before a conviction can be secured.
 Without a culpable mental state, there is no crime (with very few exceptions).

 Incapacitation is a very pragmatic goal of criminal justice.
 The idea is that if criminals are locked up in a secure environment, they cannot go around victimizing everyday citizens.
 The weakness of incapacitation is that it works only as long as the offender is locked up.
-There is no real question that incapacitation reduces crime by some degree.
-The biggest problems with incapacitation is the cost.
+There is no real question that incapacitation reduces crime to some degree.
+The biggest problem with incapacitation is the cost.
 There are high social and moral costs when the criminal justice system takes people out of their homes, away from their families, and out of the workforce and lock them up for a protracted period.
 In addition, there are very heavy financial costs with this model.
 Very long prison sentences result in very large prison populations which require a very large prison industrial complex.
 These expenses have placed a crippling financial burden on many states.

 Rehabilitation is a noble goal of punishment by the state that seeks to help the offender become a productive, noncriminal member of society.
 Throughout history, there have been several different notions as to how this help should be administered.
 When our modern correctional system was forming, this was the dominant model.
 We can see by the very name corrections that the idea was to help the offender become a non-offender.
 Education programs, faith-based programs, drug treatment programs, anger management programs, and many others are aimed at helping the offender “get better.”

 Overall, rehabilitation efforts have had poor results when measured by looking at recidivism rates.
 Those that the criminal justice system tried to help tend to re-offend at about the same rate as those who serve prison time without any kind of treatment.
 Advocates of rehabilitation point out that past efforts failed because they were underfunded, ill-conceived, or poorly executed.
-Today’s drug courts are an example of how we may be moving back toward a more rehabilitative model, especially with first time and non-violent offenders.
+Today’s drug courts are an example of how we may be moving back toward a more rehabilitative model, especially with first-time and non-violent offenders.

 Retribution means giving offenders the punishment they deserve.
 Most adherents to this idea believe that the punishment should fit the offense.
 This idea is known as the doctrine of proportionality.
 Such a doctrine was advocated by early Italian criminologist Cesare Beccaria who viewed the harsh punishments of his day as being disproportionate to many of the crimes committed.
 The term just desert is often used to describe a deserved punishment that is proportionate to the crime committed.